-In December 2004, we modified an equipment financing agreement which provided for \$5.3 million of financing, with interest rates ranging from 3.0% to 3.2%, with payments of principal and interest due through 2009.
+In December 2004, we modified an equipment financing agreement which provided for \$5.3 million of financing, with interest rates ranging from 3.0% to 3.2%.
 A portion of the financing was used to repay outstanding debt of approximately \$2.2 million under another credit facility.
 Additional amounts were used to finance equipment purchases.
 The draw down period for this equipment financing arrangement ended in October 2005.
-The agreement requires a non-interest-bearing cash security deposit in the amount of 60.0% of the amount of each draw down, which amounts are included in current and long-term other assets.
+The agreement requires a non-interest-bearing cash security deposit in the amount of 60.0% of the amount of each drawdown which amounts are included in current and long-term other assets.
 This financing involves restrictive financial covenants, including a requirement that we maintain unrestricted cash and marketable securities of at least \$25.0 million or obtain a letter of credit from another lender in the amount of outstanding borrowings.